What is Human Resource Planning? Definition, Benefits & Challenges

 Operational HRP: Overseeing day-to-day objectives of the organisation, like recruitment, promotions, and employee training.

-• What are the objectives of human resource planning?
+• What are the objectives of HRP?

 The main objectives of HR planning are: